-The fact is that the higher you move up and organization the more you are paid to think rather than do.
-Anyone can master a particular task given enough time, training and effort.
+The fact is that the higher you move up an organization, the more you are paid to think rather than do.
+Anyone can master a particular task given enough time, training, and effort.
 Deciding what to do and why and how to best allocate scarce resources is another issue altogether.
 Decision making should be a thoughtful process not a “seat of the pants” gut driven exercise.
 Confidence is never an acceptable substitute for wisdom.
 You may get lucky and get it right sometimes, but eventually the odds will catch up with you.
 Hubris is a very unattractive trait in a leader.
-Moreover, having strong opinions without any basis in facts is a waste of everyone’s time.
+Moreover, having strong opinions without any basis in fact is a waste of everyone’s time.

 There is also nothing “cool” or commendable about being knowingly misinformed or stupid.
-When I drop my kids off at school I always encourage them to learn something new that day.
-When I see them at the end of the day I ask them “what did you learn today?”
+When I drop my kids off at school, I always encourage them to learn something new that day.
+When I see them at the end of the day, I ask them “what did you learn today?”
 Personally, I also make it a goal to learn something new every day.
 Learning needs to become a habit.
-It’s easy to become intellectually lazy and not put forth the effort especially when you live a busy life.
-However, if there is one variable that separates the most successful people I know from everyone else, it is there commitment to always getting better and smarter at what they do.
+It’s easy to become intellectually lazy and not put forth the effort, especially when you live a busy life.
+However, if there is one variable that separates the most successful people, I know from everyone else, it is their commitment to always getting better and smarter at what they do.
 You should never stop learning…